 Location Services must be enabled before AltitudeAlert will operate correctly.
-This is simply accomplished by selecting an altitude in the SELECTOR (see AltitudeAlert Controls).
-You will then be asked to allow AltitudeAlert to use your location.
+You will be asked to allow AltitudeAlert to use your location.
 Choose "Allow".
 After you've used the App a few times, You will receive another message asking you to allow AltitudeAlert to use your location at ALL times.
-For best use, choose "Allow Always" as this allows AltitudeAlert to run in the background while you navigate using your favorite EFB App, i.e ForeFlight, Garmin Pilot, etc. The status bar at the top of the iPad will be highlighted in BLUE with the notice "AltitudeAlert is Actively Using Your Location" unless you choose always allow your location.
+For best use, choose "Allow Always" as this allows AltitudeAlert to run in the background while you navigate using your favorite EFB App, i.e ForeFlight, Garmin Pilot, etc. The status bar at the top of the iPad will be highlighted in BLUE with the notice "AltitudeAlert is Actively Using Your Location" unless you choose always allow your location. iPadOS 14 implements "Precise Location" functionality. this feature must be ON for AltitudeAlert to function correctly.

-AltitudeAlert runs in TWO display configurations in both landscape and portrait orientations:
+AltitudeAlert for iPad runs in three display configurations in both landscape and portrait orientations: